 Get help with graphic design, image manipulation, citation management, web publishing, book formatting, and video editing.
 If you have a technology need, we’re here to give you hands-on instruction.
 We offer free 30–60 minute consultations for your course or research projects, so make an appointment, drop in (2nd floor Hatcher Library), or email us.

 Produce and edit audio and video (including game design, animation, and graphics) or practice your presentation in one of our media rooms.
 Create items using our 3D printer, letterpress, and other maker tools.
-Get expert help with our equipment, software, tools, and supplies to advance your coursework, research, and creative projects.
+Email the design lab to get expert help with equipment, software, tools, and supplies to advance your coursework, research, and creative projects.

 When you’re ready to dig a little deeper into a subject area—completing an honors thesis or capstone project, for instance — a library subject specialist can help you find resources and develop a research strategy.